-Using Life Insurance as Your Own Bank [7 Actionable Steps]
+Using Life Insurance as Your Own Bank: 7 Steps to Financial Freedom [2025 Guide]

 Fact Checked by Jason Herring and Barry Brooksby (licensed insurance experts)